ABC Soup

 Observer (hands off)

-Graduate medical trainee observing in the clinical/research space.
-They CANNOT touch patients & do not gain EPIC access.
+Visitors observing in the clinical/research space.
+They CANNOT touch, interact, or communicate with, influence patient care (directly or indirectly), & do not gain EPIC access.

 PD: Program Director